iossifovlab/snakeobjects/documentation/documentation.rst

 , decleares that each of the objects of type ``sample`` need two targets created (``T("A.txt")`` and ``T("B.txt")``).

-All the rules are written using the ``snakemake``'s syntax (https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html) and use a set of ``snakeobjects`` extension functions (see :ref:`snake-extensions`)  for referring to:
+All the rules are written using the ``Snakemake``'s syntax (https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html) and use a set of ``snakeobjects`` extension functions (see :ref:`snake-extensions`)  for referring to: